-Laser beam steering is an important technology that plays a central role in contemporary technological applications, such as high-energy laser systems (HEL), free-space optical communications, semiconductor manufacturing and inspection, laser welding and cutting of materials processing, optical data storages and information display, scanning optical lithography and various medical applications for biomedical systems [1],[2].
+Laser beam steering is an important technology, which plays a central role in contemporary technological applications, such as high-energy laser systems (HEL), free-space optical communications, semiconductor manufacturing and inspection, laser welding and cutting of materials processing, optical data storages and information display, scanning optical lithography and various medical applications for biomedical systems [1], [2].
 The precise optical communication is becoming a better alternative over radio communication.
 It provides ways to increase the data rate that is limited by the capabilities of traditional radio links.
 It also requires smaller divergence beams and thus smaller size of the communication terminals, and also requires less power than traditional radio wave transceivers.
-For instance, successful laser communication tests have been performed between two satellites in space and between a satellite and a ground based fixed partner [14].
+For instance, successful laser communication tests have been performed between two satellites in space and between a satellite and a ground based fixed partner [3].
 The higher speed transmission optical communication is accomplished by laser point to point links.
-In order to initiate it, the two sources need to know each other's position and align their transceivers accordingly [3-5].
+In order to initiate it, the two partners need to know each other's position and according to it to align their transceivers [4-6].
 Precise pointing of laser beams is often required in challenging environments where disturbances like base-motion vibrations, fast relative motion and disturbances within the medium of propagation (e.g., atmospheric turbulence) occur.
-Such environmental conditions may induce laser beam iitter that poses critical performance limitations, and even small disturbances often produce significant jitter due to amplification by optical path lengths [8-11].
-The optical signal break-up and wander is caused by the environmental influences.
-The turbulent atmospheric effects cause the various parts of an image to arrive at different times, which results in wavefront errors [23].
+Such environmental conditions may induce laser beam jitter that poses critical performance limitations, and even small disturbances often produce significant jitter due to amplification by optical path lengths [7-10].
+The optical signal break-up and wander is caused by environmental influences.
+The turbulent atmospheric effects cause the various parts of an image to arrive at different times, which results in wave front errors [11].
 Vibrations or thermally-induced motion can blur precise images, reduce critical intensities, and misalign interfaces between laser and target, leading to severely compromised system performance.
 In order to maintain the communication, the two optical communication terminals have to track and perform precise continuous pointing to each other so that no data is lost.
-These requirements increase the bandwidth rejection of disturbances produced by turbulence.
-The wavefront errors are compensated by a technique called adaptive optics.
+These increase the requirements towards the precise pointing of laser beams high-bandwidth rejection of disturbances produced by turbulence.
+The wavefront errors are compensated with a technique called adaptive optics.
 FSM is used to deal with the line-of-sight control problem in laser beam steering applications.
-This technique was originally developed for military and aerospace applications, such as the airborne laser (ABL) and advanced tactical laser (ATL) [6],[7],[20].
-FSM presents more challenges in terms of the need for extremely precise pointing between the two sources involved in the link.
-They have recently been used as active mirror elements in highperformance beam-stabilization, laser beam steering and alignment modules.
+This technique was originally developed for military and aerospace applications, such as the airborne laser (ABL) and advanced tactical laser (ATL) [6], [7], [12].
+FSM presents more challenges in terms of the need for extremely precise pointing between the two partners involved in the link.
+They have recently been used as active mirror elements in high-performance beam-stabilization, laser beam steering and alignment modules.
 These modules provide a feasible approach to system performance improvement.
+The FSM model and closed loop control are derived and the Bode diagrams are compared in order to make clear the design considerations and the difference between the model assumptions and the experimental results.
 The goal is to build a beam steering system using a FSM based on compliant mechanisms and electromagnetic actuators to maintain precise laser beams steering control.